fireblocks/fireblocks-network-link/DESCRIPTION.md

 		- ABA
         - IBAN
         - SPEI
- * Added account details structure examples for the supported Bank networks in
+* Added examples for banks network and account details in the guide for banks.

 ## v0.8.1